amitjindal/angular-uipattern-library/Readme.md

-# Tapestry - Pattern Library Maker
+# AqueApp - Pattern Library Maker

 An app for creating and managing your front-end pattern library.